 - 10. If you click on the Export tab, you get the option to export the results in XML, CSV or Excel format. - 11.
 Once you have chosen the appropriate format to export in, click on the Export button to export the data.
 You will be asked if you want to open the file or save it.

 - Report functionality only works when scheduled tasks are turned on - Data collected is summary data.
-We do not break down data to individual user level, we collect totals only.
-This functionality works in version 3.5 and above
+We do not break down data to individual user level, we

-Reports 210
+Reports 229